bsegot/ML_NLP_backtest-trading-strategies/README.md

 Using NLP/ML,can we train a model to forecast the earnings reports?
 Can we have positive returns using the forecasts?
-What is the associated Sharpe Ratio of each strategy?

 The data is